cjavilla-stripe/checkout-workshop/steps/00-add-products.md

 ## Task

 Programmatically create ice-cream shop inventory.
+At the end of this section, you should have all of the flavors with pricing and image loaded into your Stripe account.

 Ideas:

 - Script in your lingua franca
 - ["Grab Shell Dude"](https://www.deviantart.com/11011997panic/art/Finding-Nemo-2-897262759) use the Stripe CLI and some sh magic
 - Use [Stripe CLI fixtures](https://stripe.com/docs/cli/fixtures)
+- Notebooks! 📓

 🧠 (Not required, but...)
 How do you make this idempotent?
 If you haven't